xplainable/xplainable/README.md

 # xplainable :tm:
-The data interface for data scientists, analysts, and storyteller.
+The data interface for data scientists, analysts, and storytellers.

 www.xplainable.io